mozilla/application-services/docs/howtos/adding-a-new-component.md

 Build the project in Xcode to check whether that all worked correctly.

-To add Swift tests for your component API, create them in a file under `megazords/ios/MozillaAppServicesTests/`.
+To add Swift tests for your component API, create them in a file under `megazords/ios-rust/MozillaTestServicesTests/`.
 Use this syntax to import your component's bindings from the compiled megazord:

 ```
 @testable import MozillaAppServices
 ```

-In Xcode, navigate to the `MozillaAppServicesTests` Group and add your new test file as an entry.
+In Xcode, navigate to the `MozillaTestServicesTests` Group and add your new test file as an entry.
 Select the corresponding target, click on "Build Phases", and add your test file to the list of "Compile Sources".
 The result should look something like this: